Want to try a fasting diet? Here is everything you need to know

 Let's simplify - What to take from all this

 Let's consider an even older spin on chrononutrition: "Breakfast like a King, Lunch like a Prince, Dine like a Pauper."
 This advice has been around for decades, and the quote is attributed to Adelle Davis, a nutritionist who wrote several popular books about nutrition and health in the mid-20th Century.
 A recent study of 93 obese women examined the effect of this type of eating pattern on weight loss.
 The women were put on 1400 calorie diets and divided into 2 groups:

 - 700 calorie breakfast, 500 calorie lunch, 200 calorie dinner

 - 200 calorie breakfast, 500 calorie lunch, 700 calorie dinner

-After 12 weeks on the diet, both groups lost weight, but the Breakfast Like A King group lost 2.5X as much weight as the other group: an average of almost 20 lbs lost vs. 8 for the Big Dinner group.
-The breakfast group also had significantly lower triglycerides, blood glucose and insulin.
-Conclusion: shifting calorie intake to earlier in the day is an effective weight loss strategy.
+After 12 weeks on the diet, both groups lost weight, but the Breakfast Like A King group lost 2.5 times more weight than the other group: an average of almost 20 lbs lost versus 8 for the Big Dinner group.
+The Breakfast like a King group also had significantly lower blood fat, sugar, and insulin levels.
+Bottom line: shifting calorie intake to earlier in the day is an effective weight loss strategy.

 - Shift more of your food intake to earlier in the day, and eat less in the evening.

-- Make evening meals less caloric but still filling by focusing on vegetables
+- Make evening meals less caloric but still filling by focusing on vegetables.

-This article can be found at http://www.mynetdiary.com/variations-on-fasting-diets.html
+This article can be found at https://www.mynetdiary.com/variations-on-fasting-diets.html